Contents

 - Click Filter again to hide the menu.

-Active First + Source filter feature
+Source activity filter feature

-To use the Active First filter feature:
+To use the source Activity filter feature:

 - Click Active First in the + Source panel.